-Two new HIV vaccine candidates: Q&A with Nicolas MouzNovember 27th, 2013 in HIV & AIDS /
+Two new HIV vaccine candidates: Q&A with Nicolas MouzNovember 27, 2013 in Medicine & Health / HIV & AIDS

 European researchers have designed two new vaccine candidates to fight the HIV virus.
 These have been developed within the EU-funded project EURONEUT 41.
 They work by targeting the mechanism of HIV entry into the body via one of the virus' proteins, called gp41.
 Nicolas Mouz, chief scientific officer at project partner companyPX'Therapeutics, a Grenoble, France service organisation doing research and manufacturing, talks about the main challenges of dealing with the HIV virus in the fight against AIDS.
 His views stem from his experience with the project.